People, Process, and Technology: The Three Pillars of Effective Compliance Management

 Internal control automation using workflows involves leveraging technology to automate the management and control of organizational activities.
 This is achieved by utilizing workflow software to create a series of automated tasks designed to ensure specific control objectives are met.
 For instance, workflows can be implemented to automate internal controls and reminders to ensure compliance with established policies and procedures.
 By automating these tasks, organizations can minimize the risk of human error, increase operational efficiency, and enhance the accuracy of their reporting.
 Additionally, workflow automation provides a transparent audit trail that can be utilized to demonstrate conformity with regulatory requirements and internal policies.
 Ultimately, internal control automation using workflows is a powerful means of improving the efficiency and effectiveness of organizational control processes.

-Compliance issues often arise not always because of negligence from the management but also from the ineffective management of the available data and the inability to identify the risk factors.
-The problem is that the amount of data can be overwhelming and linking the dots between related data items and sources can be challenging.
+Compliance issues often arise not only because of negligence from the management but also from the ineffective management of the available data and the inability to identify the risk factors.
+The problem is that the amount of data can be overwhelming, and linking the dots between related data items and sources can be challenging.
 This is where compliance tools like VComlpy’s GRC platform can be of great help.
 With VComply, the compliance function can consolidate and analyze data from different parts of the organization to identify deviations from the norm or outliers in time that could indicate a compliance issue in the near future.

 In most industries, regulatory standards are well-defined and serve as the basis of the compliance plan.
-Having said so, some hidden risk factors always emerge at later stages and might be critical to the compliance process.
+Having said that, some hidden risk factors always emerge at later stages and might be critical to the compliance process.
 Based on your existing threats and business knowledge, you need to have a thorough compliance risk assessment plan ready to identify, monitor, and mitigate potential errors and threats.

 Create a policy outlining the compliance-related roles and responsibilities for each department and team in your organization.
 In addition to this, set clear deadlines so your employees know what and when the outcomes are expected of them.

-Communicate the plan and provide training:
+Communicate the Plan and Provide Training:

 Remember that the greater the risk, the more intensive attention should be given to detail.
 Help employees understand the severity of compliance management and make the training simplistic for holistic inclusion.
 This can mean anything from bilingual training to providing concrete examples backed by use cases.